3MFConsortium/spec_securecontent/3MF Secure Content.md

 > AES-GCM [SP800-38D] is an authenticated encryption mechanism.
 It is equivalent to doing these two operations in one step - AES encryption followed by HMAC signing.

 > For the purposes of this specification, A-ES-GCM shall be used with a 96-bit Initialization Vector (IV) and a 128-bit Authentication Tag (T).
 The cipher text contains the IV first, followed by the encrypted octets and finally the Authentication tag.
 No padding should be used during encryption.
 During decryption the implementation should compare the authentication tag computed during decryption with the specified Authentication Tag and fail if they don't match.
-For details on the implementation of AES-GCM, see [SP800-38D].
+For details on the implementation of AES-GCM, see the publication [SP800-38D](https://csrc.nist.gov/publications/detail/sp/800-38d/final).

 **compression** - Compression algorithm applied before encrypting the content to obtain a significant compression ratio.